-• First Email Correspondence: The first email should be from the potential mentee to the community manager (initiated by filling in the mentee application form on the website), indicating that they are looking for mentors and giving 2 - 3 potential mentors they have identified from the list provided (in the expert database).
+- First Email Correspondence: The first email should be from the potential mentee to the community manager, indicating that they are looking for mentors and giving 2 3 potential mentors they have identified from the list provided.
 Second email from the community manager to the potential mentor.
-If any of the potential mentors accept to mentor the mentee, an email made by the community manager introducing the mentee to the mentor.

-- The initial email will be initiated by WfOH community managers.
+If any of the potential mentors accept to mentor the mentee, an email made by the community manager introducing the mentee to the mentor. - The initial email will be initiated by WfOH community managers.
 In this email, the mentees should make themselves available for a meeting with their mentor and propose or inquire about convenient times for the mentor. - First Meeting: The first meeting is intended for the mentee and mentor to get acquainted.
-A helpful way to start is by reviewing and completing the WfOH Mentor-Mentee Agreement. - Additional Tips for the First Meeting Include: - Introduce Yourself: Prepare to share relevant information about yourself that will help your mentor understand your background and aspirations.
+A helpful way to start is by reviewing and completing the WfOH Mentor-Mentee Agreement. - Additional tips for the first meeting include:

+- Introduce Yourself: Prepare to share relevant information about yourself that will help your mentor understand your background and aspirations.
 Consider preparing or updating a CV or resume to share. - Identify Mutual Interests: Discover common interests, whether in research, activism, academics, creativity, philanthropy, etc. This will help in setting goals and defining the mentor's role in achieving them. - Discuss Your Goals: Outline your goals, keeping in mind that they can evolve over time.
-Ensure they are SMART (Specific, Measurable, Achievable, Results-oriented, and Time-based) or at least measurable by the end of the programme. - Clarify the Mentor's Role: Understand how the mentor will assist you in achieving your goals.
+Ensure they are SMART (Specific, Measurable, Achievable, Results-oriented, and Time-based) or at least measurable by the end of the program. - Clarify the Mentor's Role: Understand how the mentor will assist you in achieving your goals.
 For instance, if the goal is career networking, determine how many professionals the mentor will introduce you to and the expected level of interaction.
-If it's research, clarify the mentor's expectations for drafts (e.g. rough or near-final versions). - Define Confidentiality: Agree on what confidentiality entails and how it will be upheld. - Communication Between Meetings: Establish how you will maintain communication between meetings. - Discuss Roles and Responsibilities: Clearly outline the roles and responsibilities of both the mentor and mentee.
+If it's research, clarify the mentor's expectations for drafts (e.g., rough or near-final versions). - Define Confidentiality: Agree on what confidentiality entails and how it will be upheld. - Communication Between Meetings: Establish how you will maintain communication between meetings. - Discuss Roles and Responsibilities: Clearly outline the roles and responsibilities of both the mentor and mentee.

-All mentees must submit the signed agreement to the community managers at info@wfoh.org within one month of being introduced to the mentor to remain in the programme.
+All mentees must submit the signed agreement to the community managers at info@wfoh.org within one month of being introduced to the mentor to remain in the program.

-Subsequent Meetings
+Subsequent meetings

 During the initial meeting and all following meetings, both mentors and mentees are encouraged to take notes.
 The mentee is responsible for taking minutes, summarizing key takeaways from each session, and noting areas where they need further guidance.
+A shared

-A shared Google or OneDrive folder, or a collaborative document, can be used to organize and store these notes.
+Google or OneDrive folder, or a collaborative document, can be used to organize and store these notes.